epinna/tplmap/README.md

 The modular approach allows any contributor to extend the support to other templating engines or introduce new exploitation techniques.
 The majority of the techniques currently implemented came from the amazing research done by [James Kett, PortSwigger][1].

+Tplmap is able to detect and exploit rendered and blind SSTI and exploit injections in text and code contexts.

 > The application is currently under heavy development and misses some functionalities.

 Example